-Most contractors in Ontario won't publish irrigation pricing.
-We do — and have for years.
-Below are the real numbers PJL charges across Newmarket, Aurora, and the broader GTA: what a new install actually costs by zone count, what common repairs run, and what changes the final number once we're on site.
+Most contractors in Ontario won't publish a sprinkler price — they say "it depends" and steer you toward a quote.
+We publish ours, and have for years.
+Below is what a new system actually costs by zone count across Ontario and the GTA, what common repairs and seasonal service run, and the handful of things that move the final number once we're on site.
 No "starting at" tricks, no hidden line items.

-Residential install pricing at PJL follows a 3-tier system, locked publicly so you can math out your own number before you call us.
-The Hunter Hydrawise smart controller is included in every tier — it's standard, not an upsell — and every install carries a 3-year parts-and-labour warranty, well above the industry-standard one year.
+Most companies won't give you a number until they're standing in your yard.
+Here's ours — locked publicly so you can do the math before you ever call.
+Residential install pricing follows a 3-tier system; the Hunter Hydrawise smart controller is included in every tier (it's standard, not an upsell) and every install carries a 3-year parts-and-labour warranty, well above the industry-standard one year.

 1–4 zones